iifl-logo

 Residual Dividend Policy

-Imperfections in the capital market make it very rare for businesses to follow purely a residual dividend policy.
+Imperfections in the capital market make it very rare for businesses to follow purely a residual dividend theory.
 Most businesses follow a smooth dividend policy that calls for regular dividends, representing some correlation with the company’s historical and present earnings.

 Shareholders can accept management’s strategy of using profits to fund capital investments.
 However, the investment community analyzes how well the company spends on capital to generate more income.
 The return on assets (ROA) formula is net income divided by total assets, and ROA is a common tool for assessing management performance.